MrVinkel/hamgen/README.md

 * Missing support for BigInteger - Fixed in v1.3
 * Missing support for XMLGregorianCalendar - Fixed in v1.3 needs unit testing
 * Missing support for byte arrays byte[] - Hacked, needs proper fix and testing
-* Wrong generation for inner classes - Done
+* Wrong generation for inner classes - Fixed in v1.3

 ## License
 -----------